ines-tools/ines-pypsa/README.md

 ## Information lost in the format transfromation

-### Voltage and frequency
+### Power flow
 Currently only the energy flow is implemented in the INES-spec.
+This means that the network is only represented as active power flows with balance in every bus (node).
+Slack is always distributed to all buses.

-So all parameters related to voltage, angle, reactive power ect. are excluded.
+All parameters related to voltage, angle, reactive power ect. are excluded.
 This includes also entities:
  - LineType
  - ShuntImpedance